 - Form IT-2105, Estimated Tax Payment Voucher for Individuals; and

 - Form IT-370, Application for Automatic Six-Month Extension of Time to File for Individuals.

 Acknowledgment that the department received your return

 A small percentage of e-filed returns have errors.
 If your return has an error and is not accepted, your software company will notify you and identify the error so you can fix it.
 You can resubmit the corrected return electronically.
 See Correcting a mistake on an e-filed return for more information.

-Don't mail a copy of your New York State tax return
+Copy of your e-filed New York State tax return

-However, if you owe money and do not choose an electronic payment option, you must mail your payment with a Form IT-201-V, Payment Voucher for Income Tax Returns.
+- Submit your payment with a completed Form IT-201-V, Payment Voucher for Income Tax Returns.

-You find an error after we accepted your e-filed return, submit an amended return using your software.
+If you find an error after we accepted your e-filed return, submit an amended return using your software.